Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 	git status
 	```

 	Git responds by saying "Nothing to commit."
-It also says "On branch master" indicating that "master," which is presently the only branch, is the current branch.
+It also says "On branch master" indicating that "master" is the current branch.
+(It's also the only branch.)
 So far, so good.

 1. Use an `ls` command to show the contents of the working tree: